Blazored/TextEditor/README.md

 **Methods**

 - `GetText` - Gets the content of the editor as Text.
-- `GetHTML` - Gets the content of the editor as HTML.
+- `GetHtml` - Gets the content of the editor as HTML.
 - `GetContent` - Gets the content of the editor in the native Quill JSON Delta format.
 - `LoadContent` (`json`) - Allows the content of the editor to be programmatically set.
-- `LoadHTMLContent` (`string`) - Allows the content of the editor to be programmatically set.
+- `LoadHtmlContent` (`string`) - Allows the content of the editor to be programmatically set.
 - `InsertImage` (`string`) - Inserts an image at the current point in the editor.
 - `InsertText` (`string`) - Inserts text at the current point in the editor.